goUp9/Solana-volume-bot/README.md

 ## Features

 - **Automatic Distribution**: Everything from keypairs, wallet checks, and SOL retrieval operations are automated.
 Enjoy a hassle-free experience with our user-friendly prompts.
-- **Jito Bundle Infrastructure**: Utilizes the Jito bundle system to conduct multiple rotating wallet transactions for buying and selling.
+- **Jito Bundle (optional)**: Utilizes the Jito bundle system to conduct multiple rotating wallet transactions for buying and selling.
 Although this requires small tips, it guarantees the approval of your volume transactions.
 - **Anti-MEV Features**: Our custom on-chain program allows buying and selling in the SAME transaction, eliminating slippage and preventing MEV.
 This ensures that your volume transactions are secure and loss-free.
 - **Complex On-Chain Programming**: The on-chain program dynamically handles the sales, selling 100% of the token balance at swap time regardless of the purchase amount, ensuring you never lose out.
 - **Pre-Launch Calculations**: Integrated functionality to simulate transaction counts and SOL costs to achieve your desired trading volume, saving you from the complex math and hassle.